 Completed in just six months, Allens’ new Perth space was co-created with their employees across all levels and departments.

-The leading law firm’s objectives for the new space included attraction and retention of top talent, improved client experience, creating a space to support and ensure high performance, and nurturing culture and community.
-Sustainability and respecting local culture were also important drivers of the project.
+The leading law firm’s objectives for the new space included attraction and retention of top talent, improved client experience, nurturing culture and community, embedding sustainability and creating a space to support high performance.

 It was clear that for any design solution to be effective, the open workspace environment needed to be highly considered.
 Balancing acoustic and visual privacy with the need for collegial ‘buzz’ created a challenge within the new open plan environment.